Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Experiments and Results

 for a total of

-optimizer steps.
-In addition to the main train and validation loaders, each task provides a small fixed control subset drawn from its training split.
-These control subsets are used only to drive the replay controller described in Section~\ref{sec:method}.
+steps.
+Each task also provides a small fixed control subset from its training split, used only to drive the replay controller.

-\paragraph{Models and baselines.} We compare \textsc{TRC}$^2$ against decoder-only Transformer, Mamba, MoE, DeepSeekMoE~\cite{dai2024deepseekmoe}, Block Attention Residuals (BlkAttnRes)~\cite{kimiteam2026attentionresiduals}, FALCON \cite{zhang2026falcon}, and LoraDRS \cite{liu2025lora} baselines trained under the same data pipeline, tokenizer, and optimization framework.
-Model comparisons are carried out under matched training budgets and comparable parameter scales.
-This isolates the effect of the proposed architecture from differences in optimization or data exposure.
+We compare \textsc{TRC}$^2$ against decoder-only Transformer, Mamba, MoE, DeepSeekMoE~\cite{dai2024deepseekmoe}, Block Attention Residuals (BlkAttnRes)~\cite{kimiteam2026attentionresiduals}, FALCON~\cite{zhang2026falcon}, and LoraDRS~\cite{liu2025lora}, all trained under the same tokenizer, data pipeline, and optimization framework.
+Model comparisons use matched optimizer-step budgets, a shared tokenizer and data pipeline, and a shared optimization framework at comparable parameter scales.

-\paragraph{Training protocol.} All models are trained with the same distributed training pipeline.
-The trainer uses AdamW, mixed precision, gradient accumulation, learning-rate warmup, cosine decay, and gradient clipping.
-Evaluation is performed periodically during training on the validation loaders of all tasks seen so far.
-At the end of each task, we record the post-task validation performance and use it as the reference point for subsequent forgetting measurements.
-Final results are reported on each task's designated test set, or on the validation split when no separate test split is used by the task configuration.

-For \textsc{TRC}$^2$, replay is not controlled by a fixed coefficient throughout training.
-Instead, the replay controller updates the replay-loss weight, replay batch size, and long-term replay fraction online from the measured degradation on previously learned tasks.
-This yields a closed-loop consolidation schedule rather than a static replay budget.

-\paragraph{Evaluation metrics.} We report held-out loss and perplexity for next-token prediction, together with training throughput statistics.
-For continual-learning analysis, we compute metrics on the sequence of task validation sets.
-Let $m_k^{\mathrm{post}}$ denote the validation score recorded immediately after finishing task $k$, and let $m_k(t)$ denote the score observed later at evaluation step $t$.